diegodelbianco12/cash-intelligence-dashboard/README.md

   banking benchmarks in real time, not at quarter-end
 - **Prioritise receivables collections** based on which customers carry the highest combination of delay risk and portfolio exposure
+- **Separate customer size from customer risk** — rank the receivables book by payment behaviour, not revenue, and measure how much of it sits in the high-risk tier
+- **Locate where cash is trapped** — decompose the 146-day cash conversion cycle to distinguish the collection-vs-payment gap from the inventory-holding period
+- **Catch regulatory triggers automatically** — monitor the four Art.
+25-novies CCII early-warning signals, flagging breaches (e.g. VAT arrears) the month they cross the statutory threshold

 **The core insight this project surfaces:**

 A business can show DSCR 2.56 (debt fully covered for 6 months) and only 32 days of liquidity runway — simultaneously.
 Standard reporting shows one.
 This system shows both.

+**A second insight the AR/AP module surfaces:**

+The largest customer and the riskiest customer are not the same name.
+The biggest account holds 37% of the receivables portfolio; the highest risk score (71/100) belongs to a smaller, chronically late-paying customer.
+Ranking by revenue would flag neither correctly.

 ---